The Process of Programmatic Buying (RTB) Explained

 9. The SSP picks the winning bid.

-10. The DSP redirect the winning bid back to the user.
+10. The DSP redirects the winning bid back to the user.

 11. From this point on, the process is the same as simple ad serving – The user calls the DSP.